Air Combat Command

 557th Weather Wing, Offutt AFB, Nebraska

 Twelfth Air Force also has one direct reporting unit, the 820th RED HORSE Squadron, based at Nellis AFB, Nevada.

-Twenty-fifth Air Force, headquartered at Joint Base San Antonio, Texas, realigns the Air Force Intelligence, Surveillance and Reconnaissance enterprise, Airmen and aircraft into a more integrated ISR force.
-The 25th Air Force provides multisource ISR products, applications, capabilities and resources, to include cyber and geospatial forces and expertise.
+Twenty-Fifth Air Force, headquartered at Joint Base San Antonio, Texas, realigns the Air Force Intelligence, Surveillance and Reconnaissance enterprise, Airmen and aircraft into a more integrated ISR force.
+The Twenty-Fifth provides multisource ISR products, applications, capabilities and resources, to include cyber and geospatial forces and expertise.
 Additionally, it is the service cryptologic component responsible to the National Security Agency and Central Security Service for Air Force matters involving the conduct of cryptologic activities, including the full spectrum of missions directly related to both tactical warfighting and national-level operations.

 9th Reconnaissance Wing, Beale AFB, Calif.
 (MC-12, RQ-4, T-38, U-2, C-12)

 55th Wing, Offutt AFB, Neb.
 (E-4B, EC-130, OC-135B, RC-135S/U/V/W, TC-135S/W, WC-135C/W)

 70th Intelligence, Surveillance and Reconnaissance Wing, Fort George G. Meade, Maryland